Is it a made up word? Sure. Is that going to stop us from using it? No.

 Robert Frost is perhaps the most well-known American poet of the 20th century.
 As the only poet to have ever won the Pulitzer prize for poetry four times, it’s no wonder his work remains widely celebrated.

 Our Diverged In A Wood candle takes its name from the Frost poem, “The Road Not Taken.”
-Though the candle’s name doesn’t appear verbatim in the text of the poem itself, we could hardly think of a more fitting name for a candle that celebrates writers, who, almost definitionally, must take roads less traveled if they’re to see the world in the fashion that is oh-so-frequently expected of them.
+This poem inspired us to create a candle with a name that celebrates writers, who, almost definitionally, must take roads less traveled if they’re to see the world in the fashion that is oh-so-frequently expected of them.

 So celebrate the bravery required to take the road less traveled by; burn bright with one of our seasonal Diverged In A Wood candles while they’re here.